Booklet : Choice of subjects for years 6 and 7 (2021-2023)

-The subject coordinators have prepared the information about the subjects and every effort has been made to ensure that the details are correct.
+The subject coordinators and relevant teachers have prepared the information about the subjects and every effort has been made to ensure that the details are correct.
 However, small changes may occur in programmes from one year to the next.
 Please check with the relevant subject teacher if you have any questions.

 Turn the mobile phone to landscape for a better view.